ascpixi/cosmos-coroutines/README.md

 # cosmos-coroutines
 A simple, non-preemptive coroutine scheduler that allows for cooperative multitasking within Cosmos kernels.

-This project is mainly to demonstrate the ability to use the C# iterator feature to achieve coopertive multi-tasking; in itself, it's very simplistic - the whole implementation is contained in only 6 files.
+This project is mainly to demonstrate the ability to use the C# iterator feature to achieve cooperative multitasking.
+In itself, it is very simplistic; the whole implementation is contained in only six files.

 ## Limitations
 Cosmos.Coroutines has the following limitations: